hdou533/Retrieve-data-from-wiki-with-BeautifulSoup/README.md

 # Web-Scraping

-Scrape the target table data from wiki using the beautifulSoup package, and manipulate it with Pandas
+Scrape the target table data from wiki using the beautifulSoup, and do the manipulation with Pandas